justdem4n/justdem4n/README.md

 dark/proshipping, pedophilia and sexualization of minors. fetishizing and/or normalizing 'dark romance' in relationships with or without harmful power dynamics.

-mischaracterizing already complex and/or nonproblematic characters by giving them bigoted and/or predatory headcanons.
+mischaracterizing characters by giving them bigoted and/or predatory headcanons.

 the use of discriminatory language, hate speech (*this includes slurs*) and/or any type of bigotry.